 Eggs – I used large eggs

 Coconut oil or soft butter at room temperature

 This is a delicious buttery keto pie crust, suitable for diabetic with a delicious coconut flavor that marry well with any sweet filling.

 Shredded coconut is very low in carbs if you use unsweetened coconut.
 In fact, in some countries shredded coconut contains sugar so watch out !
 It worth to double check to make sure the recipe come out keto friendly!

 A one bowl keto pie crust recipe

-It is a very easy coconut pie crust recipe, 100% made in your food processor!
+It is a very easy coconut pie crust recipe, made in 2 minutes in your food processor!
 That is clearly a no fail recipe as all you have to do is combine all the ingredients together in the food processor to form this lovely coconut pie crust gluten free dough.
-The pictures below are using unblanched almond meal wich results in some brown spots in the dough coming form the almond skin.
-Any almond flour meal work well.
+I recommend using almond flour which results in lighter crust.
+However, you an also use almond meal, it will work and leave some brown spots in the dough coming from the almond skin as on the picture below.